pgan002/biomed-chatbot/README.md

 We start with OpenAI's `gpt-4o-mini`.
 It is affordable, small and intelligent.
 Context size 128K tokens.
 Pricing: $0.150 /1M input tokens, $0.600 /1M output tokens.

+# Distance metric

+Publishions find that, euclidean distance metric is better than cosine distance for ... embedding in ChromaDB[11] and for embeddings in general[12].
+This is the default for ChromaDB.

 # TODO